adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #102 Week-1 is all complete.
 Need to finish Week-2 work.
 Have moved on to Week-3.

 #103 Moving through Week-3 as I finish the HW for Week-2.

+#104 Finished by book this morning.
+Hoping to spend some time on the class tomorrow morning.